Lee Brozgol (b. 1941-2021)

 There, he took art classes at Cooper Union and The Art Students League, while working and painting on Crosby Street in Soho.

 Brozgol relocated to Eldridge Street in the heart of New York’s Lower East Side in the early 1980’s.
-He created work there for the next three decades, among a vibrant downtown arts community, including contemporaries such as Martin Wong.
+He created work there for the next three decades, among a vibrant downtown arts community.

-Brozgol’s permanent public artworks commissioned by the City of New York, have become iconic parts of the NYC landscape, with murals in landmark locations, most notably the Christopher Street Subway station “Greenwich Village Murals,” and “The House I Live In,” which is on permanent display at University Settlement House on Eldridge Street.
+Brozgol’s permanent public artworks commissioned by the City of New York remain with murals in landmark locations, most notably the Christopher Street Subway station “Greenwich Village Murals,” and “The House I Live In,” which is on permanent display at University Settlement House on Eldridge Street.

 Full Exhibition History here